 Dieffenbachia plant pronounced (deef-en-BOK-ee-uh) known also as the “Dumb Cane” makes an excellent tropical houseplant.
 “Dieffs” tolerance of shade makes them a good plant to begin learning the basics of indoor houseplant care.

-In this article, we share tips on common indoor Dieffenbachia plant care along with, answers to some of the most common questions on “dumb cane” regarding:
+In this article, we share care tips on common indoor Dieffenbachia care along with, answers to some of the most common questions on “dumb cane” regarding:

-- How poisonous is the dumb cane plant for cats, dogs, and children?
+- How poisonous are Dieffenbachia plants to cats, dogs, and children?

 - How to on propagation